Kimbell Art Museum Expansion

 Roof of Wooden Beams with Steel Connections

 The roof system includes frosted glass which supports solar cells to collect energy.
 The solar cells are on adjustable louvers, which allow the control of light in the building.
-In addition, Isokorb® Type S can be found at the entry, where the roof cantilever shield the building's glass front and interior from the sun.
+In addition, Isokorb® assemblies can be found at the entry, where the roof cantilever shield the building's glass front and interior from the sun.
 The wooden beam system was designed in collaboration with the New York–based Guy Nordenson and Associates as structural engineers.

 Parapet Walls with Concrete Connections